Police-Data-Accessibility-Project/design-system/README.md

 ### About images

-PDAP image assets contained in this repo are built to the `/dist` folder.
+PDAP image assets contained in this repo are built to the `/dist` directory.
 For convenience an importing alias `/images` has been added.

 ```
 import 'pdap-design-system/images/acronym.svg';